Ivaskeviciusdeividas/JS_practice/exercises/oop/minima_media_maxima/README.md

 ---
 All of our customers try to buy their stuff.
 Some are more successful than others.
 The third customer cannot buy his water, so he waits for a couple hours and Minima announces a discount - 50% on drinks.
 The homeless guy from the future then tries again and is successful!

+#### Tips
+* You have the freedom to write as many helper methods as you want inside the Objects - treat this exercise in a problem solving manner.
+If you need a method - write it
+* Don't forget OOP principles: if a Shop or a Customer or a Wallet needs to do something - the doing should be done in these objects
+* Try to find a simple way, that does not require many outside dependencies, to read and parse the CSV file
+* Do the parsing, have a list of objects that you can work with first (read the file once and be done with it) and work with those parsed objects later
+* Throw Errors, guard your clauses early, to avoid unexpected behavior later
+---
 Have fun!